COMPASS-DOE/bgc_synthesis/README.md

-# Using machine learning to understand the drivers of nutrients in constrasting coastal ecosystems
+# Changes in diurnal patterns of nutrients and chlorphyll-a on disturbance event and decadel timescales revealed by machine learning

 ## Overview